Plant producers are exposed to significant and continual pest and disease threats

 The fall armyworm (Spodoptera frugiperda) is not a worm but a highly invasive moth that threatens plants in its larvae stage.

-It arrived in New Zealand around February 2022, likely from Australia, and is now established in Auckland and Northland.
-It can survive on a range of plant species across 76 plant families.
+The larvae may do the damage, but the adult moths ensure the rapid spread of the pest.
+It arrived in New Zealand around February 2022, likely from Australia.
+In the 2023/24 season (November to May) it was located in in many regions.
+The worm can survive on a range of plant species across 76 plant families.

 Early detection and strong surveillance are the best defences against the fall armyworm.
 The Plant Pass core standard helps ensure this type of surveillance is part of a nursery’s biosecurity systems.